Larrakia people

 The Larrakia people are a group of Aboriginal Australian people in and around Darwin in the Northern Territory.
-The Larrakia, who refer to themselves as "Saltwater People", had a vibrant traditional society based on a close relationship with the sea and trade with neighbouring groups such as the Tiwi, Wadjiginy and Djerimanga.
-These groups shared ceremonies and songlines, and intermarried.
+The Larrakia, who refer to themselves as "Saltwater People", have a vibrant traditional society based on a close relationship with the sea and trade with neighbouring groups such as the Tiwi, Wadjiginy and Djerimanga.
+These groups share ceremonies and songlines, and intermarry.

 Name

 The Larrakia were originally known as the Gulumirrgin.

 Language

 Larrakiya/Gulumirrgin is one of the Darwin Region languages.

 Country

-The traditional land of the Larrakia, in Norman Tindale's estimation, covered approximately 1,500 mi2, and took in the present day capital of Darwin, as well as Southport, Bynoe Harbour and the Howard River.
-It extended from the Finniss River and Fog Bay in the northeast to the vicinity of Gunn Point, west of the Adam Bay mouth of the Adelaide River.
-Their hinterland extension ran down south to a depth of 46 miles to a point roughly 10 miles north of Rum Jungle.
-This last area formed a border, with an interdiction zone of about 8–10 miles deep.
+The traditional land of the Larrakia, in Norman Tindale's estimation, covers approximately 1,500 mi2, and took in the present day capital of Darwin, as well as Southport, Bynoe Harbour and the Howard River.
+It extends from the Finniss River and Fog Bay in the northeast to the vicinity of Gunn Point, west of the Adam Bay mouth of the Adelaide River.
+Their hinterland extension runs down south to a depth of 46 miles to a point roughly 10 miles north of Rum Jungle.
+This last area forms a border, with an interdiction zone of about 8–10 miles deep.